How QuantifiedConstraints can let us put join back in Monad

 leverages type families:

-Now consider what happens when you invoke bad (MkAge 42)
+deriving BadIdeaNow consider what happens when you invoke bad (MkAge 42).
+Since

-, we are going to coerce from
+newtype-derived the BadIdea instance for Age, we are going to coerce from

-.
-But note that in the bad
+the bad implemention for Int.
+But note that in the bad implementation for

-, which are two types with very different runtime
+unsafely coerced to an Int, which are two types with very different runtime

 representations.
 Undefined behavior (or segfaults) are just around the corner—